orix-software/orix-software.github.io/docs/home/buildrom.md

 ### Rom definition

 * $fff0 : 1 byte, rom type (Value 0 : empty bank, value 1 : command bank)

+## Zero page

+Kernel uses some address in zero page.
+But $80 to $FF offset are reserved for binary, Orix banks.
+Address below $80 can be used, but kernel could erase it when IRQ or Kernels calls occurs.

+Mainly, in some orix rom, userzp is a label for $80 offset.

+Kernel saves 16 bytes when a binary is forked.
+It means that a XEXEC calls in a binary will save PPID offset from $80 to $80+16, and kernel will restore theses offsets when the PID has finished.
+In the future, multitasking will work in the same ways, and there is no guarantee that a binary will have its values restores when offset are greater than $80+16

 ## Launch the ROM